missena-corp/airq/README.md

 ## Features

-1. Ability to add arbitrary tasks to a queue in redis
+- Ability to add arbitrary tasks to a queue in redis
-1. Automatic dedupping of tasks.
-Multiple pushes of the exact same payload does not create any additional work.
+- Option to Dedup tasks based on the task signature.
-1. Ability to schedule tasks in the future.
+- Ability to schedule tasks in the future.
-1. Atomic Push and Pop from queue.
+- Atomic Push and Pop from queue.
 Two workers cannot get the same job.
-1. Sorted FIFO queue.
+- Sorted FIFO queue.
-1. Can act like a priority queue by scheduling a job with a really old timestamp
+- Can act like a priority queue by scheduling a job with a really old timestamp
-1. Well tested
+- Well tested
-1. Small, concise codebase
+- Small, concise codebase
-1. Simple API
+- Simple API

 ## Usage